JizongL/jizongL.github.io/_posts/2015-09-04-pathology-review-2.md

 * positive serology for HLA-B27

-* a history of either nongonoccocal urethritis with Chlamydia or gastrointestinal infection with Campylobacter, Salmonella, or Shigella organisms.
+* a history of either nongonoccocal urethritis with Chlamydia or gastrointestinal infection with Campylobacter, Salmonella, or Shigella

+organisms.

+Antibody-dependent cell-mediated cytotoxicity

+* is initiated when IgG or IgE coats a target to attract cells that affect lysis

 Complement- mediated cell lysis